 The word ‘Illustrious’ (Adjective) describes someone or something that is widely respected, admired, and celebrated for their achievements or qualities.
-At first, people often associate this word with individuals who have reached remarkable success. in this guide, you’ll learn the full definition, synonyms, antonyms, etymology, and real-life examples of how to use ‘Illustrious’ correctly in sentences.
+In this guide, you’ll learn the full definition, synonyms, antonyms, etymology, and real-life examples of how to use ‘illustrious’ correctly in sentences, with clear usage notes for students and writers.

 Illustrious Explained in Depth

-A complete and detailed guide to the words Illustrious including meaning, definition, examples, etymology, synonyms, and antonyms.
+A complete and detailed guide to the word illustrious, including meaning, definition, examples, etymology, synonyms, and antonyms.

 Meanings of Illustrious

-Illustrious refers to someone or something that is highly respected and well-known for their achievements, qualities, or contributions.
-At first, people typically use “illustrious” to describe individuals who have reached great heights in their careers or fields, like famous scientists, artists, or leaders.
-In addition, the term often emphasizes the lasting impact a person has had on society or history.
+Illustrious refers to someone or something that is highly respected and well-known for achievements, qualities, or contributions.
+People often use “illustrious” to describe individuals who have reached great heights in their careers or fields, such as respected scientists, artists, public servants, or leaders.
+It can also emphasize the lasting impact a person or group has had on society or history.

-Today, when someone or something is described as “illustrious,” they convey a sense of admiration, respect, and recognition for an outstanding legacy.
+Today, when someone or something is called “illustrious,” the idea is that it deserves admiration, recognition, and respect for its outstanding record.

 Definition:

-Illustrious is someone or something that is widely respected, admired, and celebrated for their achievements or qualities.
-At first, people often associate this word with individuals who have reached remarkable success, such as famous leaders, scholars, or artists.
-In addition, “illustrious” implies a level of distinction that goes beyond ordinary recognition, focusing on lasting impact and significance.
+Illustrious is widely respected, admired, and celebrated for achievements or qualities that matter.
+At first, people associate this adjective with individuals who have earned remarkable success—such as leaders, scholars, or artists—but it goes further by focusing on lasting impact and significance.
+In other words, it’s not just “well-known”; it’s “respected for what they accomplished.”

-Today, calling someone or something “illustrious” conveys a deep recognition of their outstanding accomplishments and their lasting legacy.
+Today, calling someone or something “illustrious” signals deep recognition of outstanding accomplishments and a legacy that endures.

 Etymology: